jhenry/brightspace-student-view/README.md

 ### Application Installation

-This is a Laravel application, so you will need an environment with an up to date version of PHP.
+This is a Laravel application, so you will need an environment with a [supported](https://www.php.net/supported-versions.php) version of PHP.
 Once you have that, the basic steps look like this:

 1. Download/unpack this repository into it's new home
 3. For a production install, run `composer install --optimize-autoloader --no-dev`